google/WebFundamentals/src/site/documentation/multi-device-layouts/navigation-patterns/tabbar/index.markdown

 The Tab Bar can be used to quickly switch between the sections of your site.

-It's only appropriate for sites with a relatively small structure, but users find it easy to glance at where they are and where they can within your site.
+It's only appropriate for sites with a relatively small structure, but users find it easy to glance at where they are, and where they can go, within your site.

 {% include modules/takeaway.liquid list=page.key-takeaways.tabs %}